Choosing a Major? What Factors to Consider

 Your Strength and Weaknesses

-Besides your passion, it is critical to know your goals, strength, and weaknesses.
+Besides your passion, it is critical to know your goals, strengths, and weaknesses when choosing a career path.
 You can talk to a representative from the academic department, career counselor, or your academic advisor to help you understand how a major is connected to your goals, strengths, and weaknesses.
+For example, if you’re interested in healthcare and enjoy working with people, you might explore How to Become a Caregiver in PA (or elsewhere).

 Your Interest’s Earning Potentials